aneeshroy/NBA-Draft-Analysis/README.md

-# NBA_Draft_analysis
+# Air Quality Regression Analysis
-A regression and analysis of different metrics of an NBA draft player to determine their efficacy in draft.
-Done with R.
+A measurement, regression, and analysis of different air quality metrics to determine and estimate PM 2.5 values in the contiguous US.
+Done with the tidyverse library using R.